 One of the last things this divided society has in common seems to be the worship of its forebears.
 Oligarchs to day labourers can agree on the fact that the Mongols, because of their superiority over other peoples, succeeded in establishing the largest land empire in world history.
 Politically, this is continually instrumentalised by those in power.
 They use overblown patriotism to distract attention from social and economic problems.
 It’s no coincidence that the largest equestrian statue of Genghis Khan is in the possession of the incumbent President, or that no campaign speech passes without a reference to the good old times.

 Nationalism as the glue that holds the society together is now also embedded in pop culture, as can be clearly seen in the growing hip hop scene.
 The Hu seem at first glance to be following this trend.
 But it’s worth taking a second look.
 The band does not shy from tackling this controversial and difficult topic and shows how nationalism in modern Mongolia functions as a kind of opium for the people.
 That’s what they might want to express at least when, in the song ‘Yuve yuve yu’, the following message is addressed to the political elites:

 'You speak of the uniqueness of the Mongols, but you lie until your mouths dry up / What’s going on? / The Mongolian people are born to live like nobles, yet they are unable to unite / What’s going on? / Why can’t you set our Mongolia back on its feet? / What’s going on?'

 The Hu question the nationalist consensus and thus open up the possibility of shifting the public gaze away from an idealised past and on to the present.
 Because social cohesion requires more than equestrian statues and heroic stories.

 Or maybe it's all not so clear?
 In the wake of this article, we received an indication that, apparently, in the band's environment there's a motorcycle rocker club that uses symbols associated with National Socialism.
-We are currently following up on this.
+We then followed up on this elsewhere.